 - Being proactive in problem-solving

 - Excelling in emergency or crisis management through critical thinking

 - Setting performance records or receiving awards

 NOTE: Always use strong resume action verbs.
 Here is a great list of verbs.

-- Use an online program called Grammarly.com to check your grammar.
-It's free and easy.
+- Employ an online tool like Grammarly.com to check for grammar mistakes.
+It's free and user-friendly.

-- Ask a colleague, friend, or family member to proofread your resume.
+- Request a proofreading favor from a colleague, friend, or family member.